3 The global carbon budget

 \[ C(t) = C_0 \; e^{-kt} \;. \] For example, following this model, the pool of C in soil organic matter would decay exponentially if inputs (litterfall) were zero.
 The decay constant \(k\) determines how long it takes for it to be reduced by a certain factor.
 A commonly used factor is 0.5.
 We can calculate a half-life - the time \(t\) at which \(C(t) = 0.5\;C_0\).

-In a dynamic equilibrium the change in the pool size \(C\) is by definition zero. \[ \frac{\mathrm{d}C}{\mathrm{d}t} = 0 \;. \tag{3.3}\] Combining Equation 3.2 and Equation 3.3 and re-arranging terms leads to the steady-state pool size as a function of the in-flux and the decay constant \(k\). \[ C^\ast = I/k \tag{3.4}\] Here, the asterisk denotes that \(C\) is at steady-state.
+In a dynamic equilibrium, the change in the pool size \(C\) is by definition zero. \[ \frac{\mathrm{d}C}{\mathrm{d}t} = 0 \;. \tag{3.3}\] Combining Equation 3.2 and Equation 3.3 and re-arranging terms leads to the steady-state pool size as a function of the in-flux and the decay constant \(k\). \[ C^\ast = I/k \tag{3.4}\] Here, the asterisk denotes that \(C\) is at steady-state.
 This solution indicates two aspects.
 First, the size of the steady-state pool is proportional to the input flux.
 Note that we assumed that the input flux itself has no dependency on \(C\).
 Second, the size of the steady-state pool is inversely proportional to the decay constant.
 That is, the faster the decay, the smaller the steady state pool.

 Equation 3.2 can also be expressed in terms of an average lifetime or turnover time \(\tau\), instead of \(k\): \[ \frac{\mathrm{d}C}{\mathrm{d}t} = I - C/\tau \;. \tag{3.5}\]